 Hash

-A mathematical function that converts a set of symbols with arbitrary values into an encrypted code of a given length.
-Every transaction has this code, and it is written in blocks on the blockchain.
-It is completely unique for each transaction and will never be repeated.
+Hash is a mathematical function that converts a set of symbols with arbitrary values into an encrypted code of a specific length.
+Each transaction has its unique hash, recorded in blocks on the blockchain, ensuring its distinctiveness and preventing replication.

 Hold

-A long-term (a year or more) holding of a token in a wallet expecting its global growth.
-Holder is a slang word for the owner of such digital assets.
+“Hold” refers to the act of holding a token in a wallet for an extended period, typically a year or more, with the expectation of its global growth.
+The term “holder” is a slang word used to describe the owner of such digital assets.

 Gas

-The unit of measure for the fee for trading operations in the Ethereum network.
-This fee is given to miners as a reward for providing computing power to the network, hence it is called gas or fuel.
+“Gas” refers to the unit of measure for the fee associated with trading operations on the Ethereum network.
+This fee is given to miners as a reward for providing computing power to the network, and it is referred to as gas or fuel.

 Gem

-Gem is a potentially lucrative asset that is usually undervalued and unnoticeable among all others.
+A “gem” refers to a potentially lucrative asset that is often undervalued and overlooked among others.

 Gwei

-This is the denomination of Ethereum (ETH), the same as cents for the dollar, with 1 ETH equating to 1 billion gwei.
-This term is mostly used when referring to GAS, for example, the transaction fee can be 150 gwei.
+“Gwei” is the denomination of Ethereum (ETH), similar to cents for the dollar, where 1 ETH is equivalent to 1 billion gwei.
+This term is commonly used in the context of GAS, for instance, the transaction fee can be 150 gwei.

 ICO